iago-srm/nodejs-poc/readme.md

 My goal is to make this a proof-of-concept of a backend ready for a distributed systems environment.
 The following items are next in line in order to achieve that goal.

 - Auth middleware (from @iago-srm/common).
 - DB connection resiliance.
 There is no system in place to have the app retry the db connection in case it is severed, the app will just start to fail requests.
-Besides, if the db server is not ready to accept connections by the time the app tries to connect to it for the first time, there is no retry attempt.
-  For now, when the app starts with docker-compose, the [`wait-for-it.sh` script](https://github.com/vishnubob/wait-for-it) prevents a first connection error if the db volume has already been created.
-If it hasn't yet and the databases still have to be created (first time db boots in the current machine), the script doesn't cut it.
-In that case, it is necessary to stop docker-compose and rerun it.
 - Obervability and health check.
 Probably with the [ELK stack](https://www.elastic.co/what-is/elk-stack).

 # Development

+- `docker-compose -f docker-compose-dev.yaml up` to pin up development db, redis and pgadmin.
 - `npm run dev` to start app
 - After each new environment variable created on '.env', run `npm run gen-env` to update .env.d.ts.
 That also updates .env.example (which is version-controlled).
 - `docker build -t iagosrm/nodejs-poc .` to redo app image after a change.

-## Accessing the databases
+## Database GUIs

 ## postgres

-### CLI

-- Acess container console: `docker exec -it nodejs-poc_dev-postgres_1 bash`.
-- When inside, type in `psql -h localhost -U postgres` in order to connect to db.
-- Once connceted, [psql commands](https://www.postgresqltutorial.com/psql-commands/) become available.

 ### pgAdmin